 When sailing northeast along the Caribbean island chain it’s possible to skip Puerto Rico.
 Many cruisers sail from the Virgin Islands, over the top of Puerto Rico, and up to Turks and Caicos or the Bahamas.
 They choose not to sail Puerto Rico.

 Skipping Puerto Rico on the way down, however, is not as easy.

 Bypassing Puerto Rico on the way down is not easy.
-Often, sailing across the Mona Passage (waterway between Dominican Republic and Puerto Rico) can be quite a messy and seeing Puerto Rico is a sight for sore eyes.
+Often, sailing across the Mona Passage (waterway between the Dominican Republic and Puerto Rico) can be quite messy, and seeing Puerto Rico is a sight for sore eyes.